 Irigaray, Lacan’s student, is surely working from his challenge to get beyond the phallic jouissance, yet her series of fluids intimates how matter might overflow the boundaries of the phallus so as to negate them as an originary reference point.
-Moreover, her linguistic play, like Wollstonecraft’s sentences in Letters, which continue without the dialectical or cyclical structure of her periods in The Vindication, suggest not so much an object-oriented list of things but rather a series of already intermixing and flexible forms of matter.
-By the time Irigaray reaches her “light,” it no longer has reference to darkness or castration, but instead is the epitome of matter as energy that pervades all things.
+Moreover, her linguistic play, like Wollstonecraft’s sentences in Letters, which continue without the dialectical or cyclical structure of her periods in The Vindication, suggests not so much an object-oriented list of things but rather a series of already intermixing and flexible forms of matter.
+By the time Irigaray reaches her “light,” it no longer has reference to darkness or castration but is instead the epitome of matter as energy that pervades all things.
 Here, we can bring Irigaray, and Wollstonecraft with her, full circle to Schelling’s definition of light in his nature philosophy.

-Wollstonecraft’s passages might likewise bring to mind Julia Kristeva’s notion of abjection, as another post-Lacanian attempt to explain the double intertwinement and repudiation of the other.
+Wollstonecraft’s passages might likewise bring to mind Julia Kristeva’s notion of abjection as another post-Lacanian attempt to explain the double intertwinement and repudiation of the other.
 As Kristeva writes in Powers of Horror: “‘subject’ and ‘object’ push each other away, confront each other, collapse, and start again—inseparable, contaminated, condemned, at the boundary of what is assimilable, thinkable: abject” (18).
-Wollstonecraft’s use of the nonhuman in Letters, however, trespasses on the mother-child symbiosis, and the dark, loathesome feminine that must be sloughed off.
-Bracha Ettinger’s post-Lacanian-Kristevan-Kleinian analysis of the matrixial border space, where part-objects are created, mingle, and re-created, offers yet another post-Lacanian attempt to move past the phallic imaginary.
-While Ettinger’s theories anticipate new materialism’s iteratively, co-produced materialities, such part-objects still reference the late intrauterine encounters that serve as a foundational, human referent for “the shareable dimensions of subjectivity” and a “multidimensional change and exchange on the borderlines of [human] perceptibility” (Ettinger 64.5).
-Zupančič’s consideration of the inanimate world (and of object oriented ontology) similarly attempts to show how Lacan jouissance’s intersection at the abyss of the Real and the lack within the signifier might entwine human and nonhuman.
-She claims that life “is an interruption, a disturbance of the inanimate, a gap appearing in it” much as the sexual is the “ ‘crack’ shared (and repeated) by different drives,” jouissance being the “‘glue’” that binds “the original negativity (call it primal repression, one-less, minus, rift, or crack” to various signifiers and the Real, “where a ‘new signifier’ could eventually intervene” in the phallic order (Zupančič 97, 116, 117).
+Wollstonecraft’s use of the nonhuman in Letters, however, trespasses on the mother-child symbiosis, and the dark, loathsome feminine that must be sloughed off.
+Bracha Ettinger’s post-Lacanian-Kristevan-Kleinian analysis of the matrixial border space, where part-objects, once created, mingle and are re-created, offers yet another post-Lacanian attempt to move past the phallic Imaginary.
+While Ettinger’s theories anticipate new materialism’s iterative, coproduced materialities, such part-objects still reference the late intrauterine encounters that serve as a foundational human referent for “the shareable dimensions of subjectivity” and a “multidimensional change and exchange on the borderlines of [human] perceptibility” (64.5).
+Zupančič’s consideration of the inanimate world (and of object-oriented ontology) similarly attempts to show how Lacanian jouissance’s intersection at the abyss of the Real and the lack within the signifier might entwine human and nonhuman.
+She claims that life “is an interruption, a disturbance of the inanimate, a gap appearing in it” much as the sexual is the “ ‘crack’ shared (and repeated) by different drives,” jouissance being the “‘glue’” that binds “the original negativity (call it primal repression, one-less, minus, rift, or crack” to various signifiers and the Real, “where a ‘new signifier’ could eventually intervene” in the phallic order (97, 116, 117).

 Wollstonecraft’s descriptions of nature in her Letters and its ineffable pleasure even more thoroughly attempts to leave the phallic behind.
 Her model leverages a synesthetic admixture of materialities (breath, waves, light) whose elemental nature moves underneath the human or maternal body to augur a pervasive, shape-shifting changeability.
 Perhaps her biggest intervention is the way that different materialities, which have no static or fixed shape, succeed, suffuse, and alter one another.
 The imbrication of human with nonhuman undoes either sexual dimorphism or the gender binary that shapes the phallic order in the first place.